 Take Home Message

 You are free to train whatever you like, but we strongly recommend you to work out your legs.
 If you train three times a week, at least one training should be considered leg day.
 When training four times a week, we recommend an upper-lower body split.
-It really helps you achieve a strong physique.
+It really helps you achieve a strond physique.
 If you have trouble creating a leg workout for yourself, feel free to ask us for help.
+And be sure to check out our series of articles on leg excercises in calisthenics.